 This is interesting because knowing the parameters of the vehicle, ie its mass, tires or even aerodynamic characteristics, and finally the parameters of the route itself and the surface ..

 You can actually use the computer with the appropriate software to perform on-site optimization, leading to the fact that we squeeze the maximum from the vehicle.

-use the computer with the appropriate software to perform on-site optimization, leading to the fact that we squeeze the maximum vehicle from the vehicle.
+using the computer with the appropriate software, perform on-site optimization, leading to the fact that we will squeeze the maximum from the vehicle.

 Personally, I should say that they should introduce an additional factor to these professions: the number of transistors in the control system.
 For example, for each transistor the player would receive 0.01s to the overall score.
 Then the one who will optimize the layout will win.
 Because it's no art to implement mega software on fast microcontrollers.

-In a moment, there will be a robot with a Full HD camera on the nose, a fast image analysis system and on the fly will optimize each route.
+In a moment, there will be a robot with Full HD camera on the nose, a fast image analysis system and in flight will optimize each route.
 Only then will I ask: are these professions still needed?
 Where's the fun of building?
 In a moment, someone will sell blocks and software as KIT and everyone will buy one.
 That's probably not the point, right?